 From folk song to pop culture hit, "The Parting Glass" has even been featured in Assassin’s Creed and The Walking Dead.

 History of the Song

 The tune that is now associated with the song was not a melody that was written specifically for “The Parting Glass.”
-As so often happens in traditional music, it seems that the tune was reused and was originally simply called "The Peacock."
+As so often happens in traditional music, the tune was reused and was originally simply called "The Peacock."
 It was first featured (without any lyrics) in a collection of songs compiled by James Aird and published in 1782.
 The same tune was also used with the lyrics of "Sweet Cootehill Town", a farewell song by an emigrant who left his hometown in County Cavan.
 In the United States, the same melody was used as a church hymn for some time and is apparently still popular in the Sacred Harp tradition.

-As for the "Parting Glass" lyrics, it seems that they first appeared in print around the time of the American War of Independence (in the late 1700s), and the song was soon after included in a collection of "Scots Songs."
+As for the "Parting Glass" lyrics, it seems that they first appeared in print around the time of the American Revolutionary War (in the late 1700s), and the song was soon after included in a collection of "Scots Songs."
 At least parts of the lyrics may, however, be traced back to the early 1600s, again with a Scottish background.

 Due to this history, "The Parting Glass" has long been thought of as a Scottish song that fell out of favor when the famous Auld Lang Syne gained popularity.

 Today, however, it is widely regarded as "Irish," mainly because so many Irish artists released recordings of the folk song.

 O, all the money e'er I had,

 And all the harm that ever I've done,